Tufted puffin: Predators and threats

 Tufted puffins are preyed upon by various avian raptors such as snowy owls, bald eagles and peregrine falcons, and mammals like the Arctic fox.
 Foxes seem to prefer the puffin over other birds, making the bird a main target.
 Choosing inaccessible cliffs and entirely mammal-free islands protects them from terrestrial predators while laying eggs in burrows is effective in protecting them from egg-scavengers like gulls and ravens.

 A mass die-off of puffins at St. Paul Island, Alaska between October 2016 and January 2017 has been attributed to ecosystem changes resulting from climate change.

 Relationship with humans

 The Aleut and Ainu people (who called them Etupirka) of the North Pacific traditionally hunted tufted puffin for food and feathers.
 Skins were used to make tough parkas worn feather side in and the silky tufts were sewn into ornamental work.
 Currently, harvesting of tufted puffin is illegal or discouraged throughout its range.

 The tufted puffin is a familiar bird on the coasts of the Russian Pacific coast, where it is known as toporok (Топорок) – meaning "small axe," a hint to the shape of the bill.
 Toporok is the namesake of one of its main breeding sites, Kamen Toporkov ("Tufted Puffin Rock") or Ostrov Toporkov ("Tufted Puffin Island"), an islet offshore Bering Island.

-The oldest recorded tufed puffin was six years old when discovered in Alaska, the same state where it had been banded.
+The oldest recorded tufted puffin was six years old when discovered in Alaska, the same state where it had been banded.